5 Common Budget Sources for Your Jail Facility

-In the reading below, you will learn the TOP five different budgeting sources that can be implemented in your jail facility in effort to fund projects and improve the lives of your inmates and staff team.
+In the reading below, you will learn the TOP five different budgeting sources that can be implemented in your jail facility in an effort to fund projects and improve the lives of your inmates and staff team.

 1. Inmate Commissary

-Most jails over an average population of fifty inmates usually have some type of commissary.
+Most jails with an average population of fifty inmates usually have some type of commissary.
 Several facilities choose to operate on their own, but contracting out commissary is a very common and well-known best practice.
 Choosing a vendor who specializes in the business usually leads to greater efficiency and some additional revenue added to the commissary fund.

 When negotiating these contracts, some vendors will allow for partnering with other providers for needed additional services such as technology purchases.
 It has been found to be a best practice to bid out your commissary contract every few years.
 Periodically going through the bid process will ensure you are getting competitive rates and affording an opportunity to continue the advancement of your operations.
-Competition in the marketplace is always helpful to bring the best of breed to any operation.
+Competition in the marketplace is always helpful to bring the best of the breed to any operation.